Truthear KeyX

 The measurement results are the headline here.
 Tested on an Audio Precision APX555 — the reference bench for professional audio measurement — the KeyX achieves a SINAD of 112dB.

 That result puts the KeyX well above the audibility threshold for distortion artifacts and ahead of many products at two to three times the price.
+A dynamic range and SNR of 122dB at the 32Ω load that most IEMs operate at represents benchmark-grade performance for the sub-$30 tier.
+The THD+N figure of –107dB at a 1V RMS load means harmonic distortion is effectively inaudible in any real-world listening scenario.
 Dynamic range of 122dB means the noise floor is effectively inaudible on sensitive IEMs — background silence is genuinely black, not merely quiet.
 The 50mW output into 32Ω provides real driving headroom, enough to handle a planar headphone from a phone without running into the top of the volume range.

 Rating Explanation